 Configure Role Based Access Control for the virtual machine

 One of the biggest benefits of Azure Active Directory login is that we can use Role Based Access Control (RBAC).
-Additionally, Conditional Access can be applied.
-In other words, Multi Factor Authentication is an option.
+Additionally, Conditional Access is applied which means that Multi-factor authentication is available to use.

 There are two RBAC roles by default: